TestAnything/Specification/tap-version-14-specification.md

 - Description (recommended, prefixed by `" - "`)
 - Directive (only when necessary)

 #### Directives

-Directives are special notes that follow a `#` on the Test Point line.
+Directives are special notes that follow the first unescaped `#` on the Test Point line.
 Only two are currently defined: `TODO` and `SKIP`.

 Directives are not case sensitive.
 That is, Harnesses _must_ treat `# SKIP`, `# skip`, and `# SkIp` identically.

-Harnesses _may_ support additional platform-specific directives.
-Future versions of this specification _may_ codify additional directives with defined semantics.
+Harnesses _may_ support additional platform-specific Directives.
+Future versions of this specification may codify additional Directives with defined semantics.

-Unrecognized directives _must_ be ignored, and treated as comments.
+Unrecognized Directives _must_ not be treated as test failure, or an invalid TAP line.
+Harnesses _should_ include any unrecognized directives in the Test Point description.

+Note that escaped `#` characters are not to be treated as delimiters for Directives.
+See "Escaping" below.

 ##### `TODO` tests